US residential cleaning market, mapped

 You sell exclusively to enterprise commercial janitorial buyers.
 If your motion targets ABM, Aramark, City Wide, Coverall, Jani-King, or Jan-Pro at the corporate or master-franchisee tier, this list is not your shape.
 The residential cleaning map and the commercial janitorial map are different datasets with different buyers.
 Ask for the commercial cut.

 You sell to homeowners directly.
 Consumer cleaning lead-gen sites, end-user apps, and household-product brands want a residential household dataset, not B2B owner contacts.
-Different category.
+Different category entirely.

 Your sales motion only fires above $50k ACV.
 The long tail of single-crew operators rarely writes a five-figure annual check on day one.
 A 6-truck Merry Maids franchisee can do it.
 A solo owner with two crews almost never can.
 Call us when an enterprise-only motion stalls and you need a mid-market overlay.